Turbulence, Warnings Before Pakistan Plane Crash Killed 97

 Moments later, the Pakistan International Airlines flight crashed into a crowded neighborhood near Karachi's international airport, killing 97 people, all of whom are believed to be passengers and crew members.
 Zubair was one of just two surviving passengers.

-Meeran Yousaf, the provincial Health Department spokeswoman, said only 19 of the bodies from Friday's crash have been identified and that most of the bodies were badly burned.
-Eight people on the ground were injured, including four who are still hospitalized, and all residents are accounted for, she said.
+Meeran Yousaf, the provincial Health Department spokeswoman, said only 21 of the bodies from Friday's crash have been identified and that most of the bodies were badly burned.
+Eight people on the ground were injured.
+Three remained hospitalized and all residents are accounted for, she said.

-The plane crashed near Jinnah International Airport, in the poor and congested residential area known as Model Colony.
+The plane crashed at 2:39 p.m. near Jinnah International Airport, in the poor and congested residential area known as Model Colony.
 PIA spokesman Abdullah Hafiz Khan said the aircraft destroyed or heavily damaged 18 homes.

-Civil Aviation Authority spokesman Abdul Sattar Kokhar said the Airbus A230 was carrying 91 passengers and eight crew members.
+Civil Aviation Authority spokesman Abdul Sattar Kokhar said the Airbus A320 was carrying 91 passengers and eight crew members.
 The only other survivor of the crash was Zafar Masood, a bank executive.

 “Suddenly the plane jerked violently, once and then again,” said Zubair.
 The aircraft turned and the pilot's voice came over the intercom.
 They were experiencing engine trouble and the landing could be “troublesome,” the pilot said.
 That was the last thing Zubair remembered until he woke up in a scene of chaos.